vitawebsitedesign/AgileAES/README.md

 ```

 ### Contributing
 Pull requests are welcome.
-Please ensure the test suite passes before opening a PR.
+Please ensure that new tests are thread-safe, & that the all test fixtures pass before opening a PR.